Ficool

 Go to school… together?
 With her?

-My thumb hovered over the screen, useless.
-My brain short-circuited between hell yes and play it cool.
-Easier said than done when my heart was already hammering like I'd run a marathon.
+My thumb hovered over the screen.
+My brain short-circuited between hell yes and playing it cool.

-Aizi's smug face suddenly popped into my head, her voice echoing: "Don't tell me you actually found a girl who can stand being around you."
+Aizi's smug face flashed in my head: "Don't tell me you actually found a girl who can stand being around you."

-I groaned, burying my face into the pillow.
+I groaned, burying my face in the pillow.
 Great.
-Now she's haunting my thoughts too.
+Now she was haunting my thoughts too.

-Pulling the phone back up, I reread Aranami's text.
-The little "^^" at the end mocked me, playful and casual, like this was no big deal for her.
-Meanwhile, I was lying here like some idiot, sweating over punctuation.
+I pulled the phone back up, reread her text.
+The little "^^" mocked me, playful and casual.
+I was lying here like an idiot, sweating over punctuation.

 More Chapters